victorcas04/ShooterGrenade_Proto/README.md

  - **Cancel grenade throw** -> tap `Left Mouse Button` when grenade trajectory is shown
  - **Throw grenade** -> tap `Left Mouse Button` when grenade trajectory is shown and if it was not cancelled

-## Actors, components and system configuration
+## Main architecture and system configuration

 NOTE: all default actors, components and systems already given by unreal's sample are not mentioned here (like the `WeaponConfig` struct or similar)